jtakayama/makahiki/install/redhat_readme.txt

 Note for developers:
 -------------------------------------------------------------------------------
-If you plan to develop Python scripts in this virtual environment, note that any script that is run with sudo will use the default Python 2.6.6 unless you insert a "shebang line" (a line starting with #!) at the start of the file.
+If you plan to develop Python scripts in this virtual environment, note that any script that is run with sudo will use the default Python 2.6.6.
-This shebang line tells the system to use the Python 2.7.3 interpreter:

-#!/usr/local/bin/python2.7

-A script with a "shebang line" can be run as an executable file in Linux if you alter its permissions with chmod +x:

-% chmod +x filename.py

-To run an executable script:

-% ./<path-to-file>/filename.py
+This is a limitation of the virtual environment's use of an SCL installation.
 -------------------------------------------------------------------------------
 ===============================================================================